 It refers to how far the strings are placed from the fretboard.
 The further they are, the harder they need to be pressed to create the desired note.
 In the most types of electric guitars, the strings are being brought closer, a process termed as “lowering of the action”.

 This makes playing a lot easier.
-However, one problem with that is the fret buzz, where the strings touch the fret after being played.
+However, one problem with that is the amp buzz, where the strings touch the fret after being played.
 And so it is suggested to select a guitar with a pre-lowered action, suited for smaller hands for easy playing.

 The Guitar Body